anttisalonen/progbook/rst/httpserv.rst

    :language: c
    :linenos:

-This function reads up to 1,023 bytes at once from the client and prints them out to stdout.
+This function reads up to 1,023 bytes at once from the client socket and prints them out to stdout.

 Because we now have a server which listens to connections to port 1234, we can try connecting to it using a web browser.
 We should then see what the web browser sends our program.